 - a) Digital Edition copies can be claimed only for specified circulation categories depending on the sector.
-The requirements of those categories in relation to print copies apply to Digital Edition copies except as varied by this section. - b) In relation to all paid categories you must be able to demonstrate the copy has been sold and at what price. - c) If the end recipient pays less than 20% of the relevant print copy price or it is received free: - i) You must capture their name, postal address and email address. - ii) You can only claim one Digital Edition copy per individual - iii) You cannot claim the copy if you have provided a paid or free print copy to the same individual (where known). - iv) For Corporate Subscription Digital Editions: - There must be a contractual arrangement between the purchaser (a third party employer) and the publisher for at least two issues. - The copies are purchased by the third party employer for its employees - The claimed quantity must be restricted to those employees that have personally opted to receive/view the Digital Edition.
+The requirements of those categories in relation to print copies apply to Digital Edition copies except as varied by this section. - b) In relation to all paid categories you must be able to demonstrate the copy has been sold and at what price. - c) If the end recipient receives the Digital Edition free: - i) You must capture their name, postal address and email address. - ii) You can only claim one Digital Edition copy per individual - iii) You cannot claim the copy if you have provided a paid or free print copy to the same individual (where known). - iv) You must send an email alert to the individual informing them that the issue is available for view/download. - v) You must exclude copies where the email alert generates a Hard Bounceback measured at least 24 hours after the email was sent.
+A Hard Bounceback is where an NDN (Non-Delivery-Notice) such as an SMTP 550 error or other hard bounceback error message is received. - vi) You must be able to provide evidence of the emails sent and Hard Bouncebacks received. - Vii) Recipients may be contacted as part of the audit process. - d) For Corporate Subscription Digital Editions: - There must be a contractual arrangement between the purchaser (a third party employer) and the publisher for at least two issues. - ii) The copies are purchased by the third party employer for its employees - iii) The claimed quantity must be restricted to those employees that have personally opted to receive/view the Digital Edition.
 For example: A company takes out a subscription for each of its 100 employees.
-If only 40 of those employees personally register to receive/view the digital edition then only those 40 copies may be included on the ABC Certificate. - d) Gift subscriptions, where the recipient receives a subscription as a gift from a paying subscriber (up to a maximum of 12 gift subscriptions per subscriber), can be claimed as Digital Edition Single Copy Subscription Sales as follows: - i) The amount paid for the gift subscription must be at least 20% of the relevant print Basic Annual Subscription Rate (BAR). - ii) The recipient's email address must be provided. - iii) The recipient is deemed (for ABC purposes) as having paid for the subscription. - iv) The recipient's geographical location for reporting purposes will be treated as being the same as that of the purchaser making the gift. - e) Multiple Copy Sales of Digital Editions (requested access) can be claimed as follows [from January 2016]: - i) Definition: Multiple copies of a single Digital Edition issue purchased by a third party, for which an end recipient has requested access to a single copy of that issue. - ii) There must be a contractual arrangement between the purchaser and the publisher to purchase the copies in order to make them available to end recipients on a single copy basis.
+If only 40 of those employees personally register to receive/view the digital edition then only those 40 copies may be included on the ABC Certificate. - e) Gift subscriptions, where the recipient receives a subscription as a gift from a paying subscriber (up to a maximum of 12 gift subscriptions per subscriber), can be claimed as Digital Edition Single Copy Subscription Sales as follows: - i) The recipient's email address must be provided. - ii) The recipient is deemed (for ABC purposes) as having paid for the subscription. - iii) The recipient's geographical location for reporting purposes will be treated as being the same as that of the purchaser making the gift.